***** Updates are at bottom Page 2 *****

 So for those who want to believe it, there is no view from 11 Kings Highway in Chester, CT, a view I would say is almost three miles down the river valley.
-Photographs can lie, people's vision can lie, and satellite photos can lie -- but Meyers tells the "truth."
+Photographs lie, people's vision lies, and satellite photos lie -- but Meyers tells the "truth."
 And a contract to build a house does not mean money given must only be used for the house.
-According to Meyers, the money I paid only to have a house built actually belonged to Meyers, whether he built the house or not, whether he followed the law or not, and whether he followed the contract or not.
+According to Meyers, money I paid to have a house built actually belonged to Meyers, whether he built the house, whether he followed the law, and whether he followed the contract.

 More allegations of lying

 I'm going to provide two more examples of how I believe Meyers lies, cheats, and lines his own pockets at his customer's expense.
 They both come from my very early dealings with Meyers.
 Among other things, one shows his intent to steal even before a contract was signed or work began.
 The other shows Meyers' total disdain for his customer.
 When I discovered the truth (and in each instance I had suspicions early on, but it took more than a year to get evidence), it made me realize how lacking in integrity Meyers is.
 This does follow the pattern of complaints about Meyers from other customers, and underscores why I and they have felt so violated.